Muon Beam Dump Experiments probe five-dimensional nature of $U(1)_{L_{\mu}-L_{\tau}}$: Results

 The most phenomenologically interesting prospect arises from the future observation of massive gauge boson decays to muon pairs at a displaced detector in upcoming experiments, MuSIC and a forthcoming muon beam dump experiment.
 These effective search regions are determined by the lifetimes of massive gauge bosons, where feebly interacting light massive particles near $\sim \!
 1\,\tx{GeV}$ are the primary targets for exploration.

-{With improved sensitivity, compared to the single-mode case, adding more KK modes to the MuSIC experiment creates a fascinating region in the parameter space.} The enhancement can be attributed to the configuration of the mode functions \(f_n\), which gain significance with the inclusion of additional KK modes (see Ref.~\cite{Chakraborty:2024xxc} for further information).
-Conversely, in the forthcoming muon beam dump experiment, the incorporation of elevated KK modes does not result in any significant enhancement in sensitivity.
+{With improved sensitivity, compared to the single-mode case, adding more KK modes to the MuSIC experiment creates a fascinating region in the parameter space.} The enhancement can be attributed to the configuration of the mode functions \(f_n\), which gain significance with the inclusion of additional KK modes (see Ref.~\cite{Chakraborty:2024xxc} for further information), {also, for a given mass, a kinematic resonance arises due to ultra-high incident energy as shown in Figure~\ref{fig:nKKmaxratios} in Appendix~\ref{sec:for-nmax-choice}.}\footnote{ { To understand this, it is best to focus on Eq.~\eqref{diffcrosssecourmodel}, which is the form obtained after integrating over $\theta_{Z^{\prime(n)}}$ in the differential cross section expressed in terms of the kinematic parameters $\theta_{Z^{\prime(n)}}$ and $x$ (although the analysis in the MuSIC experiment is performed using different kinematic parameters, $\eta$ and $\gamma$; see the second last paragraph of Section~\ref{sec:4D-case}).
+Here, the factor $\left(M_n^2 \left( 1-x \right) + m_\mu^2 x^2 \right)$ appearing in the denominator becomes zero at a point where $x$ is very slightly greater than unity, provided that $M_n \gg m_\mu$.
+The maximum possible value of $x$ in terms of kinematics is given by Eq.~\eqref{eq:x-kinetic-range}, and this approaches unity as the beam’s incident energy increases.
+Note that the focused energy in the MuSIC experiment ($E_0 = 8.9\,\tx{TeV}$) is significantly higher than in other experiments.
+Since the value of $x_\text{max}$ is always less than unity, no divergence occurs; only kinematic enhancement takes place.
+Furthermore, when considering the final result---the number of signals---it is necessary to account for the $x$-integral and the effects of decay before reaching the displaced detector (as formulated in Eq.~\eqref{eq:N_nKK_MuSIC} for the MuSIC experiment). } } Conversely, in the forthcoming muon beam dump experiment, the incorporation of elevated KK modes does not result in any significant enhancement in sensitivity.
 This difference can be explained by focusing on the future charted domains by individual KK modes.
 In Fig.~\ref{fig:combinedPlotWithLegends}, we figure out the `$N_{\text{signal}} > 5$' regions for the first five KK modes separately.

 In the experimental setup of the future muon beam dump experiment, as shown in the {right} panel of Fig.~\ref{fig:combinedPlotWithLegends}, the domain of the $(i+1)$-mode is located just inside of that of the $i$-mode ($i=1,2,3,4$).
 Therefore, considering the general property that the cross section for generating the high KK mode is suppressed compared to that for the low KK mode, it is most reasonable that the restriction from the first mode alone provides a good approximation, as shown in Fig.~\ref{fig:yzero_epsilon-zero}.